Email File Attachment Considerations

 When it Comes to Graphics and Photos

 Just assume the files are enormous.
-Whether the files are for business or personal matters, here again, you need to make an effort to minimize file size.
-Either compress the File’s size with one of the many compression utilities available or reduce the graphic’s or photo’s physical dimensions in your graphic software.
+Whether the files are for business or personal matters, it’s a good idea to minimize file sizes.
+Either compress the file’s size using one of the many available compression utilities or reduce the physical dimensions of the graphics or photos in your graphic software.

 Learn how to resample/resize the graphic to no larger than 1500 pixels in width/height.
-One thousand five hundred pixels is large enough for most uses, especially if you share photos with friends or family.
+One thousand five hundred pixels is large enough for most uses, especially when sharing photos with friends or family.

 Just Ask First

-To send an attachment without notice that someone didn’t ask for it is the epitome of a lack of courtesy for those you email.
-No matter how important you think that attachment is.
+Sending an attachment without notice that someone didn’t request it is a bit self-serving.
+No matter how important you think that attachment is, always ask first.